 App developers frequently make updates to their apps in order to fix security issues, add new features, and resolve any software glitches.
 If the most recent version of Twitter isn’t installed on your iPhone or iPad, it may not load or work properly.

-Uninstall And Reinstall App
+Uninstall And Reinstall Twitter

 When the Twitter app consistently fails to work on your iPhone or iPad, it’s sometimes easiest to uninstall the app, then reinstall it like new.
 When you uninstall the Twitter app, all of the data that Twitter saved onto your iPhone or iPad will be erased.
-So, if a corrupted software file was saved by the app, that corrupted file would be erased from your device.
+If a corrupted software file was saved by the app, that corrupted file would be erased from your device.

 Will My Twitter Account Be Deleted If I Uninstall The App?